|

 Grinstead, both about the same size; whilst Sainsbury's in Haywards Heath have a

-pharmacy which is sometimes closed when it should be open!
+pharmacy which is sometimes closed when it is expected to be open!

 We have been serving Lindfield with pills and potions, perfumes